Zharkyn Kalysh

 Rejected ideas

-Not everything we discussed made it into the MVP.
-Some ideas we rejected outright, some we parked in the backlog — here are the most telling ones.
+Not everything I discussed made it into the MVP.
+Some ideas I rejected outright, some I parked in the backlog — here are the most telling ones.

 Upload from galleryRejected

 It opens a fraud hole — someone could submit a stranger's passport found online.
-With an in-app camera, we know the photo was taken here and now.
+With an in-app camera, I know the photo was taken here and now.

 Video verification instead of a selfieRejected